-Comprehensive Plan Implementation Committee could monitor implementation, establish priorities, advocate for high-priority action items, and produce an annual evaluation of priorities and recommendations.
-This committee may build partnerships, conduct outreach, and serve as a point of contact for Township and Borough elected officials, staff, authorities, boards, commissions, schools, civic organizations, legislators, and faith communities.
+Comprehensive Plan Implementation Committee could be formed to monitor implementation of the Plan.
+Their responsibilities may include establishing priorities or producing an annual evaluation of the implementation of recommendations.
+This committee may also build partnerships, conduct outreach, and serve as a point of contact for Township and Borough elected officials, staff, authorities, boards, schools, civic organizations, legislators, and faith communities.

-To implement, the Townships and Borough should nominate a small group or seek volunteers to form the implementation committee.
-Members could include representatives from Township and Borough Planning Commissions, elected officials, staff, local organizations, and citizen volunteers.
+To start, the Townships and Borough should nominate a small group or seek volunteers to form the implementation committee.
+Members could include representatives from Planning Commissions, elected officials, staff, local organizations, and citizen volunteers.
 The Municipal Planning Code requires a review schedule and process, as well as a process for handling community requests for updates or changes to the Joint Comprehensive Plan.
 The Implementation Committee could help ensure consistency with these requirements.